Kong/docs.konghq.com/app/konnect/runtime-manager/gateway-runtime-conf.md

 ---
-title: Set up a Kong Gateway Runtime using kong.conf
+title: Set up a Kong Gateway Runtime on Linux
 no_version: true
 ---
 Using `kong.conf`, set up a [runtime](/konnect/overview/#konnect-key-concepts-and-terminology)